 By total numbers, Postman and Insomnia win the competition for the diversity of platforms.
 Finally, in the last section, we are going to break down the services by price.

-Below are the prices for the three services based on plans offered.
+Below are the prices for the three services based on the plans offered.
 Postman and Insomnia both offer a free tier.
 However, if you plan to be sticking with API development and design, the flat-fee option in Paw will be more advantageous in the long run.

 More advanced users and teams need to take a harder look at the features that they are going to be paying for.